Skip to content

 Plenty of installers will happily foam your subfloor and never mention the catch.
 Closed-cell foam has a low vapour permeance.
 It seals the underside of your boards airtight (ABCB Condensation Handbook).
 In our humid climate that can trap moisture against the timber, which is the documented pathway to hidden rot and mould.
 And once it’s on, it’s on.
 Getting it off means grinding it off the joists and risking the structure.

-That’s the honest version the foam sellers leave off their websites.
+That’s the part the foam sellers leave off their websites.
 I’ve laid out the full comparison (moisture, removability, health during install, and cost) so you can decide with your eyes open.

 Pests & inspections